IF YOU ARE IN IMMEDIATE DANGER CALL 911

-- Go to parties with a group of friends, check in with them throughout the night, and leave with them.
+- Attend social gatherings and parties with a group of friends, check in with them throughout the night and leave with them.

-- Watch out for your friends.
+- Keep an eye on your friends.
 Make sure they watch out for you.

-- Don’t leave your drink unattended and don’t take drinks from people you don’t know.
+- Don't leave your drink unattended and don't accept drinks from people you don't know.

 - Call 911 if you think a friend has been drugged.

 - Trust your instincts.